-Senior Taneria Wilson scored her 1,000th basketball point as a Lincoln Park Academy Greyhound.
-The LPA family of students, teachers, staff and coaches are very proud of her accomplishment.
-Congratulations Taneria!!
+On January 11th, Dyujae (Biko) Gayman scored his 1,000th basketball point as a Lincoln Park Academy Greyhound.
+The LPA family of students, teachers, staff, and coaches are very proud of his accomplishment.
+Congratulations Biko!!

 Third grade students at Bayshore Elementary were visited on Tuesday, Januray 19, by members of the Lions Club.
 Mr. James Coy and Mrs. Sandra Coy presented our third graders dictionaries as part of a campaign by the local Lions and Rotary Clubs.
 This year, both clubs have joined to provide all third grades in Saint Lucie County with dictionaries.
 Our students are very grateful for their generous gesture.

 Northport K-8 School is pleased to present our 2016 Annual Science and Engineering Fair award recipients.
 Our students competed in numerous fields of science.
 All awarded scientists based their experimental research on trying to answer and solve real world problems.
 They showed creativity in scientific thinking and a desire to help mankind by providing solutions to real issues.
 First, second, and third place awards were given in each category of science.
 First place recipients are: Addison Searcy, rosette Garcia, Dana Barcomb, Alicia Morrow, Alexis Bowes, Joseph Jackson, Jaden Rosenberg, Chastine Maharaj, Riley Orr, Taygen Pannella, Estefany Medina, Matthew Pinto and

 On Monday, January 18, Bayshore students, parents, and staff participated in the annual Dr. Martin Luther King, Jr. Commemorative Parade.
 This year’s theme “Dream Forward: Choose Peace, Equality, and Change” inspired the float design that represented our school.